SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

-While inference-time feedback mitigates immediate errors, our objective is to internalize such corrections to permanently enhance the World Model.
-To this end, we propose a \textbf{Progressive-Evolution} strategy using Group Relative Policy Optimization (GRPO), enabling closed-loop reinforcement learning driven by critic-derived signals.
+While inference-time feedback mitigates immediate errors, we aim to internalize such corrections to permanently enhance VideoGenerator.
+To this end, we propose a \textbf{Self-Evolving} strategy based on GRPO, enabling closed-loop reinforcement learning driven by PlanAgent-proposed actions and CriticAgent-derived rewards to continuously optimize the VideoGenerator's performance.